HarisMahmood8/NASA_API_Webpage/README.md

-# NASA_POTD_API

 A simple webpage that fetches and displays NASA's Astronomy Picture of the Day using their API.

-Features
+# Features
 Fetches the Astronomy Picture of the Day from NASA's API.

-Displays the title, date, description, and the image of the APOD.
+Displays the title, date, description, and image of the APOD.

 Background animation.

 # INSTRUCTIONS